Jason Allen (politician): Political career

 Prior to becoming a senator in 2002, Allen served as a member of the Michigan House of Representatives for the 104th District from 1999 to 2002.
 In 2000 and 2004, he was named the Advocate of the Year by the Michigan Manufacturers Association.

 He has been a member a member of the Grand Traverse County Board of Commissioners, Great Lakes Community Health Board and Northwestern Michigan Council of Government.
-He is also a member of Ducks Unlimited, Michigan Whitetails, the Ruffed Grouse Society, the American Legion and a Life Member of the NRA.
+He is also a member of Ducks Unlimited, Michigan Whitetails, the Ruffed Grouse Society, the American Legion and a Life Member of the National Rifle Association of America.

 Allen is pro-life and supports lower taxes, reducing government regulation and the right to bear arms.
 In 2016, Allen signed the Americans for Tax Reform Taxpayer Protection Pledge, committing to opposing tax increases.

 On November 6, 2017, the Trump Administration announced the appointment of Jason Allen as the new state director for USDA Rural Development in Michigan.